 This course continues where Entrepreneurship 1 ended and addresses entrepreneurship in international markets.
 The key success factors in creating a new internationally oriented business venture will be examined from the perspective of the entrepreneur.

-Course Code: CNBUS 4401 Prerequisites: None May be Taken Concurrently With: CNBUS 3301 Credits: 3
+Course Code: CNBUS 4401

 Certificate Programs in Computer Science